prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>This Status subresource is under active development and is updated only when the
+<p>status defines the status subresource is under active development and is updated only when the
 &ldquo;StatusForConfigurationResources&rdquo; feature gate is enabled.</p>
 <p>Most recent observed status of the ServiceMonitor.
 Read-only.
 More info: